All Posts

 That doesn’t leave much time for self-care, and self-care for massage therapists is vital.

-How to Avoid Massage Therapist Burnout
+How To Avoid Massage Therapist Burnout

 Burnout is not inevitable.
 Massage therapist burnout is the result of too much work stress and not enough “me time.”
 If you can change those two factors, you can avoid burnout altogether.